This article is Step 1 in our 5-step Guide to Importing Leads.

 Before importing your Lead file, take a moment to review each of the sections below to see if your file is compatible with Xencall's import format.
 At the bottom of this article you'll find a checklist that you can use to confirm that your file is ready to go!

-- If your file is already in .CSV format, you can jump to the next section: 1 Lead per Row.
+- If your file is already in .CSV format and named appropriately, you can jump to the next section: 1 Lead per Row.

 - If your file is not in .CSV format, you can convert it or find alternatives in the steps below.